 Yvonne is available Tuesdays and Fridays for meetings by appointment.
 Please reach out with copies of your post-secondary transcripts to begin your review.

 Get valuable insight on how best to present your portfolio with a portfolio review.
 Meet our student recruitment coordinator and receive feedback on your portfolio before you apply.
+Please note that portfolio reviews are presently fully booked.
+We hope to open up more spaces in the near future.
+This information will be posted here when available.

 Other ways to gain portfolio feedback: